 The Avid Bioservices, Inc. 2010 Employee Stock Purchase Plan (the "ESPP") is a stockholder-approved plan under which employees can purchase shares of our common stock, based on a percentage of their compensation, subject to certain limits.
-The purchase price per share is equal to the lower of 85% of the fair market value of our common stock on the first trading day of the six-month offering period or on the last trading day of the six-month offering period.
+The purchase price per share is equal to the lower of 85% of the fair market value of our common stock on the first trading day of the six-month offering period.
 During the three months ended July 31, 2023, a total of 46,224 shares of our common stock were purchased under the ESPP at a purchase price of \$11.46 per share.
 As of July 31, 2023, we had 917,092 shares of our common stock reserved for issuance under the ESPP.